-KGMI entered into a new bridge loan agreement amounting to P10.00 million divided equally between January and February 2022, with interest of 5.00% per annum.
-On December 22, 2022, the Association received payment for the principal amounting to P2.29 million.
-The remaining balance of KGMI amounted to P7.71 million as of December 31, 2023, which is secured by the assignment of KGMI to the Association of certain loans from its microfinance business (see Note 17).
+KGMI entered into a new bridge loan agreement amounting to ₱10.00 million divided equally between January and February 2022, with interest of 5.00% per annum.
+On December 22, 2022, the Association received payment for the principal amounting to ₱2.29 million.
+The remaining balance of KGMI loan amounted to ₱7.71 million as of December 31, 2023, which is secured by the assignment of KGMI to the Association of certain loans from its microfinance business (see Note 17).

-KGMI entered into new loan agreements during the year amounting to $\mathbb{P}14.5$ million, with interest of 3% per annum.
-Also during the year, the Association received payment for the outstanding loan amounting to $\mathbb{P}11.9$ million.
-The remaining balance of the loan amounted to $\mathbb{P}10.3$ million.
+KGMI entered into new loan agreements in 2023 amounting to ₱14.5 million, with interest of 3% per annum.
+Also in 2023, the Association received payment for the outstanding loan amounting to ₱11.9 million.
+The remaining balance of the loan amounted to ₱10.3 million.